-If you have several teeth missing, the dentist may recommend full mouth dental implants like the all-on-4 implants.
+If you have several teeth missing, the dentist near you may recommend full mouth dental implants like the all-on-4 implants.

 You will have numbness for a few hours and it is advisable not to eat until the anesthesia wears out.
 You will experience pain and discomfort in the first couple of hours.
 The dentist will prescribe medication to ease the discomfort and prevent infection.